 UD reaches out to the broader Catholic community through its School of Ministry, which holds annual ministry conferences that draw nearly 5,500 participants.
 In addition, UD has benefited from interaction with other Catholic entities.
 It has had a long relationship with a number of religious orders, including the Cistercians, Franciscans, Dominicans, Sisters of Saint Mary of Namur, and School Sisters of Notre Dame.

-Tuition at UD is comparable to other private institutions in the area: $45,500 for tuition, room, board, and fees.
+Tuition at UD is comparable to other private institutions in the area: $43,150 for tuition, room and board.
 The University provides generous financial aid and participates in federal grant and loan programs.

 In addition to its orthodox Catholicism, the University is widely respected for intellectual rigor and quality of teaching.
 Ninety percent of the full-time undergraduate and graduate faculty hold a doctorate or highest degree in their field.
 An impressive 85 percent of pre-med students are accepted into medical schools, and the average LSAT score for graduates is in the 75th percentile.